Thursday, December 7, 2023

 Unknown colour

-2nd approved die cleared state in an unknown colour seen in the Bassett Hull plates for the 2nd volume that was never issued
+Approved die cleared state in an unknown colour seen in the Bassett Hull plates for the projected 2nd volume that never eventuated

 Tuesday, October 24, 2023